 Adrian Callan [email protected] or call 0044 (0) 7793525478 the best guide in Derry

-Visiting Derry our top 11 things to do in 2 days
+Things to do in Derry in 2 days

 We began our tour of Derry with Adrian from the Visitors Centre and we crossed the Foyle over to Waterside where we toured some of the Republican and Unionist areas.
 You can still see the markings on the curbs in the Unionist areas and on the telephone poles for the red, white and blue of the British flag.
 In the Republican areas, these painted curbs and poles are becoming less and less common and we rarely saw one.